jointag/JTProximitySDK-Android/README.md

-# Jointag Proximity SDK for Android
+# Proximity SDK for Android

 ## Table of Contents